-Before your child can participate in Early Head Start, you must submit the following documents to the Health Specialist for review:
+Before your child can participate in Head Start, you must submit the following documents to the Health Specialist for review:

-- A current physical (including hematocrit/hemoglobin completed at age 9-12 months or older, and lead results completed at age 12 and 24 months or older). - A copy of an up-to-date immunization record provided by your child's health care provider or a statement and schedule of immunizations "in-process" verified by your child's health care provider. - A Written Medication Consent form for a child who may require medication while at Early Head Start (see Medication Administration section). - An Individual Health Care Plan for a Child with Special Health Care Needs (i.e. asthma, RAD, seasonal or environmental allergy, life threatening allergy, cardiac, etc.) must be completed by the child's health care provider.
+- A current physical (including blood pressure at age 3 years and older; hematocrit/hemoglobin completed at age 9-12 months or older; and lead results completed at age 12 and 24 months or older). - A copy of an up-to-date immunization record provided by your child's health care provider or a statement and schedule of immunizations "in-process" verified by your child's health care provider. - A Written Medication Consent form for a child who may require medication while at Head Start (see Medication Administration section). - An Individual Health Care Plan for a Child with Special Health Care Needs (i.e. asthma, RAD, seasonal or environmental allergy, life threatening allergy, cardiac issue/history, etc.) must be completed by the child's health care provider.

-If you use Bassett, please let the health care provider know you are enrolled in Early Head Start and need the day care letter faxed to Early Head Start at 607-433 8066.
+If you use Bassett, please let the health care provider know you are enrolled in Head Start and need the day care letter faxed to Head Start at 607-433 8066.